-Virus: "Black in the White House" (aka "Black Muslim in the White House")
+A virus is circulating with the name "Black in the White House" (aka "Black Muslim in the White House").
+See Example(s)

 In the coming days, DO NOT open any message with an attachment called: BLACK MUSLIM IN THE WHITE HOUSE, regardless of who sent it to you.
 It is a virus that opens an Olympics torch that burns the whole hard disk C of your computer.